MagTOCml/magtocml.github.io/index.md

-# Future Home of the MagTOCml project
+# Future Home of the MagTOC.ml project

 Under construction... more soon.
 This is a Digital Humanities project site of FactMiners.org and Jim Salmons.